florian-beetz/bachelor-thesis/thesis.md

 most often occurs when different versions of the same libraries are put on the classpath and is referred to as *JAR hell*.
 As classes are loaded lazily this problems might not even be noticed on startup of an application, but only when it was running for some time and a class is used for the first time.
+Thus reliable configuration of the classpath is difficult and explains the rise of tools like Maven or Gradle, that standardize the process of obtaining dependencies and configuring Java to use them [@Kothagal2017].

 Access modifier | Class    | Package  | Subclass | Unrestricted
 ----------------|----------|----------|----------|--------------